davidsu98/Workout-Tracker/README.md

 # Workout Tracker

- tracks workouts using natural language model and google sheets
+Uses natural language model from NUTRITIONIX, and SHEETY API to autofill spreadsheet with user response

+Demonstrates json literacy and API usage